VaclavElias/stride-website-next/README.md

 ## Known Issues
 - Web - Sponsor - Widgets don't support dark theme.
 This can be fixed in the future, to fetch data from https://opencollective.com/stride3d/members/all.json and render before deployment or make dynamic.
 This might be overall better solution to have a full control over the content and design.
+- Web - Search - No pager, max result restricted to 100 till the pages is implemented

 ## Phase 1 - Done